Kernix13/beginner-git-commands/README.md

 | remote -v             | A check to make sure the URL is correct |
 | remote set-url origin | Change your remote's URL (See below) |

 Like `git init`, the command `git clone` also initiates a git repo for a repo you want to clone, but git is installed in the downloaded/cloned folder, *NOT* in the directory where you ran that command.
 But both initiate git tracking.

-`git clone` is used on its own or when you Fork a repo and it's best to use this with Git Bash.
+`git clone` is used on its own or when you Fork a repo and it's best to use this with Git Bash (I think).
 Use `cd` to switch to that folder (Change Directory).

+Use `git remote -v` to list any remote repositories that you have connected to this repo.
+That is to check if you are pointing to the cloned URL or the copy of the repo in your account.
+Did you clone to contribute, or to work on your own version of the repo?

-Then make your changes and run standard commands:
+Then make some changes and run the standard commands:

 ```
 git status